 c.
 Bio-Hazard Absorbent - Use Suck It Up specialist bio-hazard absorbent to contain and soak up the majority of the spill.

 d.
-Use Disposable Clean Up Items - A disposable scoop is very helpful for disposing of the used absorbent into an LDPE waste bag.
+Use Disposable Clean-Up Items - A disposable scoop is very helpful for disposing of the used absorbent into an LDPE waste bag.

 f.
-Final Clean - When the surface looks clean do an additional final clean of the area letting the sanitiser dwell on the surface before removing.
+Final Clean - When the surface looks clean do an additional final clean of the area letting the sanitiser dwell on the surface before removing it.
 Wait for the surface to dry before re-opening to foot traffic.
 Dispose of all items used in the clean up then when finished wash and sanitise your hands.

 4. Touchpoint Elimination

 With every touchpoint in your facility that you remove, the risk of viruses like coronavirus (COVID-19) and influenza spreading reduces.
 This is often the forgotten part of a hygiene program.

 The best way to start eliminating touch-points is to walk through your facility starting from the carpark writing down every possible thing that could be touched.
 Ask yourself, "Can we eliminate that touchpoint?".
 Put your ideas in order of risk and importance... then make the changes necessary.